Our website uses cookies to help improve your experience.

 That is not for us to say, and is not something that has been commented on by any of the vehicle manufacturers.

-However, in order to produce diesel engines that had desirable power characteristics and fuel economy, whilst maintaining low enough levels of emissions so as to meet the stringent European Emissions Standards, it is alleged that various techniques were used to reduce the amount of harmful NOx found in the vehicles’ emissions, including Exhaust Gas Recirculation (EGR) and AdBlue technology.
+However, in order to produce diesel engines that have desirable power characteristics and fuel economy, whilst maintaining low enough levels of emissions so as to meet the stringent European Emissions Standards, it is alleged that various techniques were used to reduce the amount of harmful NOx found in the vehicles’ emissions, including Exhaust Gas Recirculation (EGR) and AdBlue technology.

 EGR, as the name suggests, is the recirculation of exhaust gases to re-burn them in the engine in order to reduce the amount of NOx that is discharged.
 This process does however produce more soot that has to be cleaned out of the exhaust.